ankur12-1610/Polyglot_JS/README.md

 # Polyglot JS: Hacker Card

 Hey hackers!
 It’s time for you to implement what you’ve learned during the workshop.
-In this assignment you’ll use the basics of variable declaration, function declaration and implementation and DOM manipulation!
+In this assignment you’ll use the basics of variable declaration, function declaration nd implementation and DOM manipulation!

 **You have to make all changes in main.js file, all instructions are given there**